Best Mold Test Kits: DIY, Air, and Lab Kits Reviewed

 Before spending $200 to $700 on testing, start with a visual inspection.
 52% of contaminated homes pass a visual inspection, according to leading mold illness research.
 That means nearly half of mold problems are hidden behind walls, under floors, or inside HVAC systems.
 But many mold problems are visible if you know where to look.

 Mold Scanner AI walks you through 160 professional hotspots room by room.
-Same checklist every IICRC certified inspector follows.
+Same checklist professional mold inspectors follow.
 The app uses AI to analyze your photos and flag potential problems.
 If the scan finds concerning areas, then invest in an ERMI test to get species level confirmation.
 If the scan is clean and nobody has symptoms, you may not need to test at all.

 Scan your home with Mold Scanner AI